Alluxio/alluxio/docs/en/Running-HBase-on-Alluxio.md

 #### Set property in `hbase-site.xml`

-You need to add the following three properties to `hbase-site.xml` in your HBase installation `conf` directory:
+You need to add the following three properties to `hbase-site.xml` in your HBase installation `conf` directory (make sure these properties are configured in all HBase cluster nodes):

 Tips:You do not need to create the /hbase directory in Alluxio, HBase will do this for you.